Kinkaku-ji — Kyoto, Japan’s Golden Temple

-The site of Kinkaku-ji was originally a villa called Kitayama-dai, belonging to a powerful statesman, Saionji Kintsune.
-Kinkaku-ji history dates to 1397, when the villa was purchased from the Saionji family by Shogun Ashikaga
+The site of Kinkaku-ji was originally a villa called Kitayama-dai belonging to a powerful statesman, Saionji Kintsune.

-Kinkakuji was rebuilt in 1950 when it was destroyed by arson after surviving WWII intact.
+The original Kinkakuji had to be rebuilt in 1950 after it was destroyed by arson—after surviving WWII intact.

-The garden designs were characterized by a reduction in scale, a more central purpose, and distinct setting.
-A minimalistic approach was brought to the garden design, by recreating larger landscapes in a smaller scale around a structure.
+The garden designs were characterized by a reduction in scale, a more central purpose, and a distinct setting.
+A minimalistic approach was brought to gardens by recreating larger landscapes on a smaller scale around a structure.